Andrey Kortunov

 In 1982–1995, Dr Kortunov held various positions in the Institute for U.S. and Canada Studies, including Deputy Director.
 He taught at universities around the world, including the University of California, Berkeley.
 In addition, he led several public organizations involved in higher education, social sciences and social development.

-Since 2011 till 2023, Andrey Kortunov has been the Director General of RIAC.
+Since 2011 till 2024, Andrey Kortunov has been the Director General and Academic Director of the Russian International Affairs Council.
 He is a member of expert and supervisory committees and boards of trustees of several Russian and international organizations.
 His academic interests include contemporary international relations and Russian foreign policy.

 Reports